CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

 To rigorously validate that each template is \textit{AI-Incomplete}, we implement a two-stage validation protocol, detailed in Appendix \ref{apx:template_valid}.
 The first stage is a \textbf{fidelity test} against a widely deployed commercial baseline model ($\mathcal{A}_{\text{base}}$).
 The second stage is a \textbf{generalization test} across a representative set of state-of-the-art coding LLMs ($\mathbb{A}_{\text{SOTA}}$).
 Formally, let $T$ denote a problem template, and let $S(T)$ and $S'(T)$ be sets of 20 and 10 task instances from $T$, respectively.
 For an agent $\mathcal{A}$ and task $t$, let $\text{Pass}(\mathcal{A}, t) \in {0,1}$ indicate whether $\mathcal{A}$ solves $t$ in one attempt.
-A template $T$ is accepted only if it satisfies both of the following benchmark conditions:

-Condition (i) ensures that templates are not trivially solvable by a typical baseline, while condition (ii) ensures robustness across models, preventing leakage through model-specific weaknesses.
+A template $T$ is accepted only if it satisfies both of the following benchmark conditions: { } Condition (i) prevents trivial solutions by typical baselines, while condition (ii) ensures robustness across models by avoiding model-specific leakage.

-To ensure lasting reproducibility, all templates are released as open source with comprehensive documentation.
-Additionally, we commit to a one-year active maintenance through Oct.2026, including quarterly new SOTA model evaluations and empowering community contributions via open-sourcing.
-Details of our maintenance protocol and timeline are provided in Appendix~\ref{apx:maintenance}.